PART VIII — The Republic Today and Tomorrow (2025 – Beyond)

 5. Aerospace and Airspace Control

-From independence onward, Newfoundland has exercised full sovereign jurisdiction over its airspace and the surrounding North Atlantic Flight Information Region.
-The Newfoundland Aerospace Authority (NAA) manages trans-Atlantic air-traffic control from its St. John’s Centre, collecting over ₦1.4 billion NFD annually in route and navigation fees.
+Since becoming a founding member of NATO in 1949 and an independent republic in 1972, Newfoundland has exercised full sovereign jurisdiction over its airspace and the surrounding North Atlantic Flight Information Region.
+The Newfoundland Aerospace Authority (NAA) manages trans-Atlantic air-traffic control from its St. John’s Centre, collecting over 1.4 billion NFD annually in route and navigation fees.

 These revenues fund radar modernization, ADS-B satellite networks, and training programs for NATO air controllers.
 In 2025, NAA became the first North Atlantic ATC agency certified carbon-neutral.